GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Background

-\paragraph{Gaussian Quadrature.} To use Equation~\ref{eq:fnApprox}, we must perform multiple integrations to calculate the coefficients $c_i$ ($i\in\{0 \ldots N\}$).
-For any non-trivial function $g$, we must use numerical integration by approximating the integral with a sum:
+\paragraph{Gaussian quadrature.} To use Equation~\ref{eq:fnApprox}, we must perform multiple integrations to calculate the coefficients $c_i$ ($i\in\{0 \ldots N\}$).
+For any non-trivial function $g$, we must use numerical integration by approximating the integral with the following sum:

 We choose $w_i$ and $x_i$ so as to minimize integration error.
 In \emph{Gaussian quadrature}, we choose $x_i$ to be the $N$ roots of $\Psi_N$, the $N^{th}$ order orthogonal polynomial w.r.t. $X$.
 We calculate the corresponding weights using the Lagrange basis polynomials $L_i$ (Equation~\ref{eq:bkg:lagrange}) passing through $x_j\ \forall j \ne i$.